This set of Frequently Asked Questions does not deal with bans or appeals information for people subject to a ban.

 Since its inception National Pubwatch has provided support for various industry initiatives on social responsibility and continues to run its own successful conferences around the country covering the principle issues that affect pubwatches at a local level.
 We also recognise the work carried out by hardworking individuals who give their time and effort to promote Pubwatch through our own ‘Outstanding Contribution’ awards.

-National Pubwatch is an entirely voluntary organisation set up to support existing Pubwatches and encourage the creation of new schemes with the key aim of achieving a safe, secure and responsibly led social drinking environment in all licensed premises throughout the UK helping to reduce alcohol-related crime.
+National Pubwatch is an entirely voluntary organisation set up to support existing Pubwatches and encourage the creation of new schemes with the key aim of achieving a safe, secure and responsibly led social drinking environment in all licensed premises throughout the UK, helping to reduce alcohol-related crime.
+We do not manage or accredit local schemes.

 We are entirely funded by the pub trade and provide our services free of charge.
-We provide advice and guidance though our website, newsletters and good practice guide.
+We provide advice and guidance though our website, newsletters, annual conference, Pubwatch awards and good practice guide.
 Our Committee members and regional representatives have a wealth of practical experience of working with Pubwatch schemes and are committed to helping local Pubwatch members and their supporters.

 We think that Pubwatch should be acknowledged by the Licensing Authorities and Police as a demonstration of good management and a commitment to the four Licensing Objectives.
 However Pubwatch membership has traditionally been a voluntary activity undertaken by licensees for their own benefit.